 In looking at methods of controlling bindweed, we need to step back just a bit to understand more of why this, or any other, weed establishes itself in the first place.
 Contrary to much of the commonly spread information today, weeds don’t just “happen”; they are in a certain place for a very specific reason – the conditions are “just right” for them to grow there.

 This information is by no means new, untested or untried.
 It has simply been swept aside in the race toward industrial agriculture shortly after World War II using leftover nitrogen and phosphorus stockpiles from explosives manufacture.
 This chemical race also happened to home gardening, unfortunately.
-Dr. Carey Reams and Dr. William Albrecht were some of the last and greatest researchers into the relationship between healthy soils, healthy plants and healthy people, which naturally extends to the study of weeds in relation to soil conditions.
-Much of their work is more than 50 years old at this point, and is only becoming more proven as more research and testing is done in soil health.
+Dr. Carey Reams and Dr. William Albrecht were some of the last and greatest researchers into the relationship between healthy soils, healthy plants, and healthy people, which naturally extends to the study of weeds in relation to soil conditions.
+Much of their work is more than 50 years old at this point and is only becoming more proven as more research and testing is done in soil health.
 One of the best books that we always recommend to anyone wanting to start gaining a better understanding of how and why weeds work is Weeds – Control Without Poisons by Charles Walters, the founder of Acres USA magazine.

 The appearance of weeds doesn’t always mean bad things are going on in the soil.
-For instance, moderate lambsquarter and pigweed are indication of good soil structure and fertility is good, crops will thrive and insects will generally stay away.
+For instance, moderate lambsquarter and pigweed are an indication of good soil structure and fertility is good, crops will thrive and insects will generally stay away.
 They can be managed with light tilling of the top two inches of the soil within one to two days after the weeds have sprouted.

 What bindweed says about the soil conditions when it appears is that the soil is out of balance, with pH issues and stuck or incomplete decomposition of organic material accompanied by excess heavy soil metals such as magnesium and potassium.
 There is usually an accumulation of dry and dead plant matter that can’t finish decomposing, creating the right conditions for bindweed to flourish.
 Most often, the soil is low in humus materials with low available calcium and phosphorus. pH can be either excessively low or high and the soil structure can be clay or sandy.